Google Translate Disclaimer

 • Facilitate student learning about local community supports and services and involve students in planning creative approaches for sharing this information with the broader school community.

-• Start a student support group to raise awareness about the risks of impaired driving, such as Ontario Students Against Impaired Driving (OSAID) or Students Against Destructive Driving (SADD).
+• Start a student support group to raise awareness about the risks of impaired driving, such as Ontario Students Against Impaired Driving (OSAID).

 • Encourage and organize activities that promote healthy living, including student leadership programs, intramurals, and clubs that appeal to a variety of interests.

-There are many ways for parents, caregivers, and families to engage in substance use prevention.
-Consider offering a parent education night to teach strategies for supporting youth with healthy decision making.
+There are many ways for schools to engage parents, caregivers, and families in substance use prevention.
+Fore example, consider offering a parent education night to teach strategies for supporting youth with healthy decision making.

 Choose from the sample newsletter inserts below to share key messages with parents/families of elementary school students: